0xDBFB7/ionprinter/documents/log/diffusion_pump.md

 The design parameters of diffusion pump nozzles have some similarities with rocket engine bells.
 A series of de Laval nozzles are used to accelerate a gas jet to extreme velocities.
 The pump will need to operate over a significant range of pressures (naturally); startup will probably occur at around 66 Pa (500 microns), and the system should continue pumping efficiently well past 0.01 mPa.

+A solenoid on the nozzle could adjust the profile based on the pressure to increase pumping speed.
+We'll see.

 ### Boiler

 The working fluid (DC or ECO 702 silicone oil, in our case [3]) is heated to its boiling point in the lower chambers of the pump, pressurizing the nozzle tree.